Bwindi Impenetrable Forest National Park

-Set against the backdrop of the jagged Rwenzori Mountains, the park’s magnificent panoramas include dozens of enormous craters carved dramatically into rolling green hills, panoramic views of the Kazinga Channel with its banks lined with school of hippos, cape buffalo and African elephants, and the endless Ishasha plains, whose fig trees hide lions ready to pounce on herds of innocent Uganda kob.
+Set against the backdrop of the jagged Rwenzori Mountains, the park’s magnificent vistas include dozens of enormous craters carved dramatically into rolling green hills, panoramic views of the Kazinga Channel with its banks lined with hippos, buffalo and elephants, and the endless Ishasha plains, whose fig trees hide lions ready to pounce on herds of unsuspecting Uganda kob.

 Rwenzori Mountains National Park

 The Rwenzoris are a world-class hiking and mountaineering destination.
-A nine to twelve-day trek will get skilled climbers to the summit of Margherita – the highest peak though shorter, non-technical treks are possible to gage the surrounding peaks.
+A nine- to twelve-day trek will get skilled climbers to the summit of Margherita – the highest peak – though shorter, non-technical treks are possible to scale the surrounding peaks.

 For those who prefer something a little less strenuous, neighboring Bakonzo villages offer nature walks, homestead visits home cultural performances and accommodation, including home-cooked local cuisine.